 Walking is one of the most common, easiest and most effective forms of exercise.
 It is best done in the open, provided you have a quality track to walk on, the air is clean (indoor exercise is recommended when pollution levels are unhealthy) and the weather is good.
-So put on your walking shoes and just as you step out, all the fresh air will immediately lower your stress levels!
-A moderate to brisk walk of 30 minutes to an hour, 3 or 4 times a week is a great weekly exercise target.
+Here are some tips to get started.

-- Once you reach the maximum possible duration that your schedule allows, gradually increase your speed ‘intensity’.
-With greater speed you will burn greater calories in the same time.
+Once you reach the maximum possible duration that your schedule allows, gradually increase your speed ‘intensity’.
+With greater speed, you will burn greater calories at the same time.

 Strength (Muscle) Training

 This form of exercise is commonly referred to as resistance training.
 Muscles are a very important organ involved in blood glucose regulation (both in glucose storage and utilization).
 The role of muscles is now so well studied and recognized, that diabetes management organisations (ADA, WHO, etc.) strongly endorse muscle training as an integral part of all exercise programs (unless contraindicated).

 Here are a few tips before you begin a strength training program

 - Have at least 2 weekly sessions.

 - Have at least one set (10-15 repetitions) of exercise involving 5 or more major muscle groups.